MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5974.md

 ---
 title: Contract Quotes to Be Signed (report)
-description: Get an overview of contract quotes to be signed and optionally add a forecast of future contract quotes to be signed.
+description: Get an overview of contract quotes to sign.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf